What Is a Boiler?

 A Fire-Tube boiler typically consists of the following:

-The heat from the furnace is carried through the water tank by tubes, and the smokestack vents the heat and gases produced by the heating action to prevent the pressure from continuing to build over the desired level.
+Tubes carry the heat from the furnace through the water tank, and the smokestack vents the heat and gases produced by the heating action to prevent the pressure from building over the desired level.

 In the furnace, the fuel is thus burnt.
 The tubes transmit the furnace’s heat through the tank’s water.
 After being heated, the steam is sent downstream.

 Fire-tube boilers are often the most affordable because of their relatively basic design.
-Still, they are typically only suitable for low to medium-pressure applications because of the thickness of the outer shell that contains the water.
+Still, because of the thickness of the outer shell that contains the water, they are typically only suitable for low—to medium-pressure applications.

 2. Tube-Boiler for Water